Jaammerr/bol_com_automation_bot/README.md

 1) The data is loaded from the file "input.xlsx" and stored in a list of lists.
 Each list in the list represents a row in the file.
 2) After run the program, all tasks is waiting to be executed (random time sleep) with proxies (if it enabled in settings).
-3) When the tasks are executing - script is searching for the selected items, opening the page and doing random actions.
+3) When the tasks are executing - script is searching for the selected items using search term and url, opening the page and doing random actions.
 4) After the task is completed, the script is waiting for the next task to be executed.
 5) Every browser session has a random stealth settings to prevent detect bot automation.